 If you are contacting the IRS by phone, the best number to call is the main IRS customer service line, which is (800) 829-1040.
 Taxpayers who are hearing impaired or speech impaired may use the IRS TTY service line, which is (800) 829-4059.
 IRS representatives on those lines will be able to assist you with verifying your tax filing.
 The dedicated number to check on the status of your refund is (800) 829-1954.
 Service is automated, available 24 hours a day and offered in either English or Spanish.
 A final option to obtain an update on a tax refund by phone is to call the IRS TeleTax System at (800) 829-4477.
 All the numbers are toll-free.
 You should wait about two to three weeks after filing to contact the IRS.

 Obtain Refund Status Online

 If you are anticipating a refund, you can check the status of your filing by visiting the "Refunds" section of the IRS website.
-It is best to wait four weeks after filing before checking.
+It is best to wait four weeks after filing before googling "Track my refund".
 Even if you are not anticipating a refund, you can discover whether your return has been processed by visiting the "Get Transcript" portion of the IRS site.
 If you are verifying an amended tax filing, you can also use the IRS website.
 The IRS advises that it can take up to three weeks after mailing for an amended return to enter the system and up to 16 weeks for complete processing.